1981

 intolerable to each other.
 We were all pretty young, it just went to our heads.[35]"

-I don't know but I can't imagine that this was true.
-Most sources say
+But I almost can't imagine that this was true.
+Most sources say the band members

-the band members were pretty naive and shy at this time.
-"Massive egos" and
+were pretty naive and shy at this time.
+"Massive egos" and "intolerable" therefore

-It's difficult to understand why Vince really left.
-It seems that the other three
+sounds strange.
+So it's difficult to understand why Vince really left.
+It seems that

-In 1982 David commented it with: "He didn't like what was happening to
+In 1982 Dave commented it with: "He didn't like what was happening to

 Depeche Mode, didn't like being famous, didn't like touring.
 Now he's had a couple